-An Annual Plan with more detail on our plans for that year will be developed each year over the 2023-26 period, aligning to the objectives and ways of working of the strategic framework, and will be based on the feedback and priorities from our communities that align to our framework.
-This Annual Plan will be consistent with the Council Plan, the NHS Annual Delivery Plan and work within the 'Enjoying Good Health and Wellbeing' theme of our Community Planning Partnership.
-This strategic alignment and co-ordination will be fundamental to improving outcomes through local improvements in the social determinants of health and wellbeing.

-We will continue to review our progress on an ongoing basis in the context of any challenges we face, our local outcomes, what works and has not worked, and how we can continue to address our strategic challenges by focusing on our strategic priorities.
+An Annual Plan will be developed each year starting for the 2023-26 period, aligning to the objectives and ways of working of the strategic framework, and will be based on the feedback and priorities from our communities that align to our framework.
+This Annual Plan will be consistent with the Council Plan and the NHS Annual Delivery Plan.
+We will continue to review our progress in the context of any challenges we face, our local outcomes, what works and has not worked, and how we can continue to address our strategic challenges by focusing on our strategic priorities.